-1. What is the best position for my garden?
+1. What is the best position for my greenhouse?

-The aim of a greenhouse is to capture as much light and therefore heat as possible.
-A good greenhouse makes the best use of the available sun all year round, not just the summer, so it is important to think of the position of your greenhouse in relation to the sun and any buildings or trees that are likely to cast shadows.
+The aim of a greenhouse, or lean-to greenhouse, is to capture as much light and heat as possible, making the best use of the available sunshine throughout the year.
+When positioning your greenhouse, it’s important to consider its relation to the sun, buildings, and trees that could cast shadows.

-If you do not have the space for a free standing structure, you may want to consider a lean to or 3/4 span greenhouse, where the structure is attached to a wall.
-The wall acts as a large store for the sun’s heat and collects heat during the day which it emits at night.
-The best position for a lean to or 3/4 span greenhouse is on a south facing wall.
+If you don’t have space for a free-standing structure, you can consider a lean-to or 3/4 span greenhouse that attaches to a wall.
+The wall acts as a large store for the sun’s heat, collecting it during the day and emitting it at night.
+The best position for a lean-to or 3/4 span greenhouse is on a south-facing wall.

-While this sounds fairly simple, keeping track of where trees, walls and other structures cast their shadows can make life a little more complicated.
-Also trees need to be thought of as sources of falling leaves, twigs and even branches.
-While a few leaves are merely a yearly annoyance to be cleaned up, a large branch can cause more problems.
+While this sounds simple, keeping track of where trees, walls, and other structures cast their shadows can make things complicated.
+Trees often drop leaves, twigs, and branches that can become an annual cleaning annoyance.
+A large branch can cause even more problems.

-It’s also advisable to consider how far from the house a greenhouse is.
-Too far and you won’t use it as much.
+It’s also important to consider how far from the house your greenhouse is.
+If it’s too far, you may not use it as much.

-Of course you may not have all these options to consider but we can still help by suggesting alternative designs that make the best use of your particular situation.
+Of course, you may not have all of these options available, but we can still suggest alternative designs that make the best use of your particular situation.

 2. What do I want to grow and how might this change in the future?

-The design of your greenhouse should take into account the type of produce you want to grow and also how this might change over time.
-If you are planning to grow climbing plants or tomatoes you should also think about the height of the greenhouse at the eaves and ridge.
+When designing your greenhouse, consider the type of produce or plants you want to grow and how this may change over time.
+If you plan to grow climbing plants or tomatoes, consider the height of the greenhouse at the eaves and ridge.

-Most people find that they need more space than they originally thought once they start to use their greenhouses and see the growing potential for themselves, so it’s always best to overestimate rather than underestimate your usage.
+Many people find that they need more space than they originally anticipated once they start using their greenhouse.
+It’s always better to overestimate rather than underestimate your usage.